-Your powers to issue fixed penalty notices for environmental offences including litter, graffiti, fly-posting and dog control order offences.
+Your powers to issue fixed penalty notices for environmental offences including litter, graffiti and fly-posting.

 Fixed penalty notices (FPNs) can be used by parish councils to deal with environmental offences like litter and graffiti.